top of page

 This paper locates a source of contingency for Leibniz in the fact that God can do otherwise, absolutely speaking.
 This paper argues that the supposition that God does otherwise, and creates a sub-optimal world, implies for Leibniz (at least) that God would not be praiseworthy, which is an absurd implication—or a violation of the principle of sufficient reason (PSR)—but is not, strictly speaking, an inconsistency—or a violation of the principle of contradiction (POC).
 It is in this sense absolutely possible for God to do otherwise.
 This paper then defends this source of contingency against the objection that this account of contingency is inconsistent with Leibniz's own understanding of God as the ens perfectissimum, or the most perfect being.

-Composition without Parts: Leibniz on Divine Simplicity
+Leibniz on Divine Simplicity and Monadic Structure

 In Progress